leocarten/chess_ai/README.md

 # Things to do
-1. Implement AI for optimized Algorithm.
-2. Create scoring system.
-3. Figure out how we want to take advangtage of the FEN string to make move.
-4. Create logic of turns.
-5. Convert threading logic from Primes algorithm to that of move optimization.
+1. Convert threading logic from Primes algorithm to that of move optimization.

 # Table of Contents